SeqWare/seqware/seqware-pipeline/README.md

 	WORKFLOW STATUS : COMPLETED | 14/14 ( 100% ) | (all jobs finished successfully)

-	# watch the cluster jobs in a seperate terminal
+	# watch the cluster jobs in a separate terminal
 	watch qstat -f

 It should say COMPLETED after a few minutes if everything works OK.